-- 71. It is important that a provider researches the available evidence bases when designing measures or activities within an intervention strategy to gain a better understanding of how impactful it is likely to be, for whom and in what contexts.
-Where a provider is designing innovative interventions with a limited evidence base, a clear plan for evaluating impact will be particularly important. - 72.
-Evidence informing a provider's interventions may be from published or internal research and evaluations, or evidence published from other providers or organisations, including evidence obtained from formative and summative evaluation.
+intervention strategy to gain a better understanding of how impactful it is likely to be, for whom and in what contexts.
+Where a provider is designing innovative interventions with a limited evidence base, a clear plan for evaluating impact will be particularly important.

+- 76. Evidence informing a provider's intervention strategies may be from published or internal research and evaluations, or evidence published from other providers or organisations, including evidence obtained from formative and summative evaluation. - 77.
+A summary of the evidence used to inform intervention strategy design and the rationale for choosing these activities can be included in the main body of the plan, and full details of the evidence used can be set out in Annex B.